stefan891/employeemanager/README.md

 # employeemanager
-first of all you have to install npm, node.js, angular, angular material, bootstrap
+first of all you have to install npm, node.js, angular, angular material, bootstrap, bulma

 for windows:
   node & npm: